walterhiggins/WMPJS/book-outline.md

     /js var myFirstObject = { name: 'steve', job: 'minecrafter' }

-this form of creating an object is known as an *object literal*.
+...this is known as an *object literal*.
 There are other ways to create objects in Javascript but in this book we'll focus on obect literals only.
 We can add a new key to an existing Javascript object easily:

     /js myFirstObject.toolOfChoice = 'Axe'